tomchadwin/tom.chadw.in/_posts/2019-02-02-ScrapingWebmapsWithweb2qgis.md

 <img src="/assets/pics/qgis2webLogo.png" alt="qgis2web" />
 </figure>

 qgis2web turns QGIS projects into webmaps.
-I wondered if one could write code to do the same thing in reverse--scrape a webpage for webmaps, and import any maps it found into a QGIS project.
+I wondered if one could write code to do the same thing in reverse&emdash;scrape a webpage for webmaps, and import any maps it found into a QGIS project.

 ## Webscrapers
 Though I've never used one myself, I know that webscapers are A Thing.
 People